practicusai/docs/docs/explore.md

 ![local_files](img/local_files.png)

-You can create a new file, copy and paste the files on Cloud Node or S3
+You can create a new file, copy and paste the files on Cloud Worker or S3

-## Cloud Node Files
+## Cloud Worker Files

-Firstly you have to launch a new node from the Cloud Tab.
-Then you can navigate the Cloud Node content.
+Firstly you have to launch a new Cloud Worker from the Cloud Tab.
+Then you can navigate the Cloud Worker content.
 You can preview the file by clicking on it.

 ![cloud_node_files](img/cloud_node_files.png)